 A/B testing enables you to remove subjective opinions from decisions about which design or journey is better at meeting the organisation’s objectives.
-They also help to develop an evidence based decision making culture which is key to a successful conversion rate optimisation strategy.
+They also help develop an evidence based decision making culture.
+Which is key to a successful conversion rate optimisation strategy.

 5. Only track a single measure of conversion: